jannes-thesis/bench-runner/helper_scripts/benchmark_runners/README.md

 This directory contains wrapper scripts to run different benchmarks testing the scaling adapter as a component in some threadpool.

+! scripts should be run from top level dir, as some paths used are relative !

 # Script argument structure

 ## first arguments